-He said Air France found a way to pay for the fill-up without tapping customer pockets, and apologized for the inconvenience.
-He wouldn't say how the airline paid, or how much.
+He said Air France found a way to pay for the fill-up without tapping customer pockets _ and apologized for the inconvenience.
+The airline had never resorted to such a request before, he said.

-The Boeing 777, carrying 185 people, took off for an overnight layover in Cyprus then landed safely in Beirut on Thursday.
+The plane took off for an overnight layover in Cyprus then landed safely in Beirut on Thursday.

 Lebanon is a volatile mix of pro- and anti-Syrian factions, and a series of hostage-takings has raised worries about Lebanon being dragged deeper into Syria’s unrest.
 Mobs supporting Syrian President Bashar Assad blocked the main airport highway in Beirut on Wednesday, before Lebanese military units moved in.